About

 What about when feelings of joy or happiness arise?
 Are you able to “sink into” them?
 If not, what gets in the way?

 How has your life shaped the way you think and feel about yourself and the world?
 How does this show up in your relationships?
 In your parenting?
+In your body?
 What do you want to keep?
 What do you want to let go or shift?
 What else would you like to make space for?

 What gets in the way of you getting the support you need?
 Are you comfortable asking for or accepting help?
 Why or why not?